(Image Source: Internet)

 It is believed that Goddess Laxmi visits earth this night and resides in a home that is very clean and full of lights.
 Goddess Lakshmi is the Goddess of luck and money.
 She is known to shower happiness and money on the individual who has the grace of Goddess Lakshmi.

-Other Legends Associated With Diwali:
+Other Legends Associated With Diwali

-- 1. During the divine churning of the ocean, Goddess Lakshmi was incarnated on this day, Amavasya of the Ashwin month.
+1. During the divine churning of the ocean, Goddess Lakshmi was incarnated on this day, which is Amavasya of the Ashwin month.

-- 2. In his fifth incarnation of Vaman, Lord Vishnu rescued Goddess Lakshmi from the clutches of King Bali, and this is another reason for celebrating Diwali.
+2. In his fifth incarnation of Vaman, Lord Vishnu rescued Goddess Lakshmi from the clutches of King Bali, and this is another reason for celebrating Diwali.

-- 3. In his incarnation of Lord Krishna, Lord Vishnu rescued 16,000 women from the captivity of the demon Narakasur on this day
+3. In his incarnation as Lord Krishna, Lord Vishnu rescued 16,000 women from the captivity of the demon Narakasur on this day

-- 4. Another legend related in the Mahabharat has it that the Pandavas returned from their 12 years of exile on this day.
+4. Another legend related to the Mahabharat has it that the Pandavas returned from their 12 years of exile on this day as well.

-5. It is also said that King Vikramaditya was coronated on this day, and Diwali festival is celebrated on this day which also gives it a historical significance.
+5. It is also said that King Vikramaditya was coronated on this day, and the Diwali festival is celebrated on this day which also gives it a historical significance.

 Do's And Don'ts During Diwali

-- 1. Apart from Goddess Lakshmi, people worship Lord Ganesha, Goddess Saraswati, Lord Kuber and seek their blessings for a healthy, wealthy, happy and prosperous life
+1. Apart from Goddess Lakshmi, people worship Lord Ganesha, Goddess Saraswati, Lord Kuber and seek their blessings for a healthy, wealthy, happy and prosperous life

-- 2.Light diyas, preferably the earthen variety, with pure ghee and place them on the threshold of your house and all around it.
+2.Light diyas, preferably the earthen variety, with pure ghee and place them on the threshold of your house and all around it.

-- 3. Use colourful rangoli to draw attractive designs, but especially the feet of Goddess Lakshmi to invite her to your home.
+3. Use colorful rangoli to draw attractive designs, especially the feet of Goddess Lakshmi to invite her to your home.

-- 4. Prepare tasty sweets of as many kinds you can afford and offer them to the Gods in the pooja, and pay your respects to all elder members of your family and neighbourhood.
+4. Prepare tasty sweets of as many kinds you can afford and offer them to the Gods in the pooja, and pay your respects to all elder members of your family and neighborhood.

-- 5. Distribute gifts as much as your funds permit.
+5. Distribute gifts as much as your funds permit.
 The gifts can include sweets, dry fruits, Diwali gift hampers, silver utensils, decorative items.

 1. Be very careful while bursting firecrackers, so that you don't hurt yourself or others.

 2. Avoid wastage of food and sweets.